nferencko/NicFerenckoProgrammingPortfolio/README.md

 The projects in this portfolio are among the most interesting I've worked on.
 I hope that they demonstrate my ability to both solve challenging problems and to write clean code.
 My primary programming experiences have been using Java and C++, but I also have varying levels of experience with C, Python, JavaScript/TypeScript, and Erlang.
 Some od the skills I've developed through working on these projects are object oriented design, inheritance, polymorphism, exception handling, and creative problem solving.

+## Trivia Maze Game (Java)

+- With two partners, we designed and wrote a Trivia Maze GUI application.
+In this program, a player navigates their way through a maze of closed and locked doors in an attempt ot reach the exit room.
+To open a closed door, the user must correctly answer a trivia question.
+If they answer incorrectly, the closed door is locked forever.
+A player wins the game if they reach the exit.
+A player loses if all possible paths to the exit room are permanently blocked.
+- **My Role on This Project:** In this project, I had a large role in writing and designing the model code (Maze, Room, Player, etc), the save/load functionality of the game, and the JUnit tests for the model classes.
+Additionally, I helped with the view/controller code and the DataManager class (connection to an SQLite database).

 ## BlackJack (Java)

 - This was a UW Hackaton project.
 For the project, I wrote a 1-player GUI BlackJack application.